This article was first written on June 17, 2024, and was updated on April 23, 2026

 These diets are very high in fat, from 65–72% (2:1) up to 90% (4:1).
 [1] Protein, fat, and carbohydrate are strictly controlled, so ingredients are weighed.
 Blood glucose and ketone levels are monitored to reach the desired Glucose to Ketone Index (GKI).
 [1]

-Three Types of Therapeutic Ketogenic Diets
+What Are the Three Main Types of Therapeutic Ketogenic Diets?

 A therapeutic ketogenic diet is like a prescription, where each ingredient is weighed to achieve the specific ratio.
 High-fat, low-protein diets such as 4:1 and 3:1 ketogenic diets make Meal Plan design both time-consuming and challenging.
 People need to realize that “meals” in a therapeutic ketogenic diet are really an assembly of specific ingredients in precise amounts assembled to be as palatable as possible.

 The 4:1 KD is used for epilepsy and seizure disorders.
 The classic Ketogenic Diet (KD) has a 4:1 ratio, i.e., 4 parts of fat for every 1 part protein and carbohydrate.
-That is, for every 5 grams of food, there are 4 grams of fat and 1 gram of protein, and/or carbohydrate.
+That is, for every 5 grams of food, there are 4 grams of fat and 1 gram of protein and/or carbohydrate.
 [1]

 The Modified Ketogenic Diet (MKD) has a 3:1 ratio, i.e., 3 parts fat for every 1 part protein and carbohydrate, with 75% of calories from fat, and 25% from a combination of protein and carbohydrate.
 A 3:1 therapeutic ketogenic diet may be used along with chemotherapy or radiation for cancers like glioblastoma, or, as outlined in the update of this article, in hormone receptor-positive breast cancer.
 Protein may be set at 15% of calories, with a maximum of 10% of calories coming from carbohydrate.